cs2620-pr/fp-tor-replica/engineering_notebook.md

 The destination server represents the target website or service in our architecture.
 For our educational implementation, it's a simple echo server that:

-1. Accepts incoming TCP connections
+1. Accepts incoming TCP connections.
-2. Receives messages from the final relay
+2. Receives messages from the final relay.
-3. Returns a response (the original message)
+3. Returns a response (the original message).

 #### 3.4.2 Implementation Details